ARMmbed/mbed-os-example-nvstore/README.md

     If the automatically selected sectors do not fit your flash configuration, you can override this by setting the addresses and sizes of both areas in `mbed_lib.json` for each board.

 	Copy `mbed_app-K64F-8KB-areas.json` to `mbed_app.json` and edit `mbed_app.json` to match your board.
+	This example is defining 2 areas of 8KB each (the last four sectors) as NVStore areas.

 	Set the following four attributes: